In Malaysia, stomach cancer is the 8th most common cancer.

-The median/ average overall survival for stage 4 stomach cancer is not high but there had been incremental increases in median overall survival throughout the years with chemotherapy and lately, with targeted therapy.
+The average/ median overall survival for stage 4 stomach cancer is not high but there had been incremental increases in average/ median overall survival throughout the years with chemotherapy and lately, with biologic therapy.

 Chemotherapy (Single Agent) vs Best Supportive Care (No Chemotherapy)

-After establishing the importance of palliative chemotherapy in improving the median/ average overall survival, multiple combination chemotherapy were subsequently studied, some with 2 drugs and some with 3 drugs combinations for first line palliative chemotherapy.
+After establishing the importance of palliative chemotherapy in improving the average/ median overall survival, multiple combination chemotherapy were subsequently studied in the first-line setting.

-Improvements in median/ average overall survival in various studies were observed:
+Improvements in average/ median overall survival in various studies were observed:

 - 1999: Japanese phase II study, combination (doublet) chemotherapy (Irinotecan+Cisplatin) successfully increased median OS to 10.4 months.